Individual pages from

 Select from

-the listings provided below
+the listings below:

 .

-First booklet:
+First sample:

 Four 18th Century Baroque Ostinati a 3 & 4 (in a clean pencil copy)

-Second booklet: a) Fugue a 3 (in rough draft format),
+a 3 (in rough draft format),

-and a derivative: b) Fugue a 4 (in a clean pencil notation)
+a 4 (in a clean pencil notation)

-Third booklet: Chaconne a 4 (in
+Fourth sample: Chaconne a 4 (in

 a clean pencil copy)

-Fourth booklet: Sinfonia a 3
+Fifth sample: Sinfonia a 3

 (in a tightly condensed pencil copy)

-versions as assigned by the composer.
+(as assigned by the

 ◊♦◊♦◊